The CLEVER scenario

 the CLEVER logo

-CLEVER (a Collaborative Low Energy Vision for the European Region) aims to propose an ambitious and realistic decarbonisation pathway for Europe.
-It is being developed through a bottom-up approach that starts with the national trajectories constructed by 20+ national partners from the academic world, research, or civil society.
-The scenario proposes a pathway that reconciles the long-term climate and sustainability imperatives with the short-term energy security constraints and practical feasibility of such a transformation.
+CLEVER (a Collaborative Low Energy Vision for the European Region) proposes an ambitious and realistic decarbonisation pathway for Europe.
+It has been developed through a bottom-up approach that starts with the national trajectories constructed by 26 national partners from the academic world, research, or civil society.
+The scenario presents a pathway that reconciles the long-term climate and sustainability imperatives with the short-term energy security constraints and practical feasibility of such a transformation.

 CLEVER evaluates the potential of energy demand reduction (sufficiency and efficiency) and renewable energy development at the national and European level, with the aim to reach carbon neutrality at the European level by 2050 at the very latest, together with a 100% renewable mix.